itteco/iframely/README.md

 ## Not included as compared with Cloud API

 Hosted [cloud APIs](https://iframely.com) add optional iFrame renders and number of widgets such as cards, GIF support, AMP, and others.
-This open-source version provides the web parsers only, though hosted API uses data from parsers as data as-is.
+This open-source version provides the web parsers only, though hosted API uses data from parsers as-is.
 The API endpoints between the version should match format pretty closely, though there might be minor discrepancies.

 There's also a bunch of domain parsers that are not included in self-hosted version.
-Those are the parsers that we consider vulnarable for the changes on publisher's origin servers and so requiring quicker turnaround time for any updates and fixes.
+Those are the parsers that we consider vulnarable for changes on publisher's origin servers and so requiring quicker turnaround time for any updates and fixes.

 ## Get started: